Alfresco/tutorials/docs/api-tutorial/introduction.md

 If everything has gone to plan there should be the contract you just created or uploaded.

 ![newContract](../images/introduction/newContract.png)

+If you want to view your contract at any point use the fourth request which will return the node belonging to the ID the {contractId} is currently assigned to.
+The response body will look exactly as the one above with the notable difference that you didn't first create the contract but merely called for an existing one.

 ## Update a contract